spatialos/gdk-for-unity/docs/api/core/locator-config.md

-<p>Stores the configuration needed to connect via the Lcoator. </p>
+<p>Stores the configuration needed to connect via the Locator. </p>